-I know what I’m supposed to write here.
-I’m supposed to trot out my credentials, and then tie my work and life experiences to the novel.
-I’m supposed to volunteer a small amount of generic information about my personal life, and end with a one-liner that makes me seem relatable.
+I know the author bio formula.
+I’m supposed to offer up my credentials, and then tie my work and life experiences to the novel.
+I’m expected to volunteer a bit of generic information about my personal life, and then end with a one-liner that makes me seem relatable.

 So let’s get that out of the way, shall we?

-But a conventional bio doesn’t give the reader any insight into who the author really is, and I think that’s important.
+But the problem with conventional biographies is that they don’t give the reader any insight into who the author really is, and I think that’s important.
 When I finish reading a book that has resonated with me, then I want to know more than a few dry facts about the author.

 So here’s what I’d like to share:

 I like my imaginary friends.
 I know it sounds pretentious and authorish, but it’s the truth.
 I’ve spent the last several years with them, and I’m going to miss them.

 Control is absolute when writing a novel; all of the characters’ dreams, decisions, thoughts, and words must bend to the writer’s will.
 It’s an illusory power, but an enormous one, and concentrating on the characters’ problems sustained me during a period in my life when I was powerless to solve my own.

 But at a certain indefinable point, I began to experience the situations with the characters rather than control them.
 That isn’t to say that I threw out my plentiful outlines or timelines.
 But I no longer had to think about how they would respond to the situation I’d contrived, or what their facial expressions, mannerisms, or interior thoughts might be.
 I could predict their reactions because I’d lived in their heads.